The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 Bone fractures and delayed healing

-Post-exercise soreness and sports recovery
+Post-exercise soreness and athletic recovery

 Fibromyalgia and chronic pain syndromes